bas-ie/bevy_sparse_tilemap/README.md

 See [Docs.rs](https://docs.rs/bevy_sparse_tilemap/latest/bevy_sparse_tilemap/) for documentation on how to use `bevy_sparse_tilemap` as well as brief examples.

-See [Github Examples](https://github.com/NoahShomette/bevy_sparse_tilemap/tree/main/examples) for longer examples of each feature of the crate.
+See [GitHub examples](https://github.com/NoahShomette/bevy_sparse_tilemap/tree/main/examples) for longer examples of each feature of the crate.

 ## What about `bevy_ecs_tilemap`?